-The Azerbaijan state-Caucasian Albania, which had been a crossroads between East and West, North and South from ancient times, was a meeting point of different ethnic groups, religions, and cultures, and covered the northern part of historical Azerbaijan, including Karabakh.
-The population of Albania was diverse: Albans, Utians (Utiy), Caspians, Girdimans (also Gardmans, Gardamans), Tsavdeys, Leqs, and Gargars (Gargarians) lived there.[2]
-Caucasian Albania, which got its name from Alban ethnic group, possessed military and political power as well as cultural influence in the Near and Middle East, and it had good relations with regional countries.
-For the first time, the name of Alban ethnic group was used by Arrian, the author of second century, in his records about the Battle of Gaugamela between Alexander the Great and Darius III of Persia in 331 BC.[3]
+Caucasian Albania, which got its name from Alban ethnic group, possessed military and political power and cultural influence in the Near and Middle East and had good relations with regional countries.
+For the first time, the name of Alban ethnic group was used by Arrian, the author of the second century, in his records about the Battle of Gaugamela between Alexander the Great and Darius III of Persia in 331 BC.[3]

-The ethnonym Alban had two different meanings: firstly as the name of the all tribes that lived in Caucasian Albania, and secondly as a name for the leading ethnic group that ruled over all tribes in Caucasian Albania.[5]
+As an ethnic group, Albans were the leading tribe in Caucasian Albania and the whole region.
+Therefore, according to ancient scholars, Caucasian Albania took its name from Albans.[4]
+The ethnonym Alban had two different meanings: firstly, as the name of all the tribes that lived in Caucasian Albania, and secondly, as a name for the leading ethnic group that ruled over all tribes in Caucasian Albania.[5]

 [1] Mahmudov, Y.M., Azərbaycan: qısa dövətçilik tarixi (Bakı: Təhsil, 2005), pp. 6-7.

-[2] Azərbaycan tarixi, Vol. 2, (2007), p.
+[2] Azərbaycan tarixi, (Bakı: Elm, 2007), p.
 26.

 [3] Флавий, Арриан, Поход Александра (М.-Л., 1962), pp. 110-113-114.